githubEdit

 Get started with Obol Stack in under 5 minutes

-This guide walks you through installing the Obol Stack and running your first blockchain network locally.
+This guide walks you through installing the Obol Stack, setting up an AI agent, and optionally deploying a blockchain network.

 Prerequisites